 How history repeats itself: this leitmotif of economic exploitation of the American West seems appropriate in evaluating how the Internet has developed — and the limits of allowing unfettered market activity to takes its course.
 This seems especially pertinent when we examine how data privacy has been treated during the recent evolution of the Internet.

-Any discussion of individual rights on the Internet was very much an afterthought in the US, and was not part of the discussion as it was in Europe, prior to the Internet’s rise to its current domination of our society.
-What is glaringly obvious in hindsight is that the development of the Internet in the US for past few decades has been driven nearly exclusively by the marketing of goods for the private sector, with little thought or foresight about what could happen to individuals, or to society at large, or its other potential uses in public health and the environment — much less its potential effect on politics.
+Consequently, what happened with the early Internet was the marketing of goods for the private sector, with little thought or foresight about what could happen to individuals, or to society at large, or its other potential uses in public health and the environment — much less its potential effect on politics.
 Although there was lip service to promoting competition in the telecommunications markets, it was slow to develop, and even after twenty years, the only area where there is real competition is in mobile phone service; and even then, Americans are typically limited to choosing between two or three providers.
+1

 What the US government was concerned about in the 1990’s was not the privacy rights of individuals but rather the ability of the government to intercept and decipher any electronic communication.

 Once the commercialization of the Internet got rolling in the US in the late 1990’s, it did not take long before Wall Street speculators got involved.
 Concisely described in the Wikipedia article on the dot-come bubble of 1997-2003, it goes without saying that this was all about economic exploitation, and getting rich quick by companies rushing to get IPO done before the bubble burst.
 What made this Wall Street bubble different from previous ones was unknown quality of Internet technology.
 This new center of the speculation was about a technology that did not fit in well with other regulated industries.
 The Federal Communication Commission (FCC) regulated the technology but had no mandate to oversee investments in it.
-The Securities and Exchange Commission (SEC) kept watch over fraud in the financial markets but had no expertise in understanding telecommunication networks, much less how websites worked, or if their ambitious claims in their IPOs had merit.
+The Securities and Exchange Commission (SEC) kept watch over fraud in the financial markets but had no expertise in understanding telecommunication networks, much less how website commerce worked, or if the dubious claims in their IPOs had merit.

 The financial regulatory authorities may have learned some lessons from those lessons of history; but what has the US government learned about the need to regulate the Internet?
 The post-9/11 period has some lessons on that score.